hamedbh/piicleaner/README.md

 # PIICleaner

-A fast, Rust-powered Python library for detecting and cleaning Personal Identifiable Information (PII) from text data, with seamless Polars integration.
+A fast, Rust-powered Python library for detecting and cleaning Personal Identifiable Information (PII) from text data, with seamless Polars and Pandas integration.

 ## Features